 The descaling process is what really kept the Brera from earning a top score in this metric.
 First off descaling requires a solution that does not come included with the machine.
 Secondly, it is a fairly hands-on process that requires complete attention for a full 40 minutes.
 Sure, you'll only have to do this every few months, but it's a chore you'll probably dread.

 The Brera earned a 6 out of 10 for its milk prepping capabilities.
 This was the lowest score received by models that include a built-in milk prepping device.
-However, it is not a poor score as all models with built-in frothers scored a 6 or 7 in this metric apart from the Breville Barista Express whose cafe quality milk prepping abilities earned it a 9.
+However, it is not a poor score as most models with built-in frothers scored a 6 or 7 in this with the Breville Barista Express being a notable exception, as its cafe quality milk prepping abilities earned it a 9.
 The Brera's steam wand can't quite get the creamy texture we'd want in steamed milk, but the resulting lattes are still fairly good.
 When frothing the foam produced is a bit airy for our liking, but we still wouldn't refuse the resulting cappuccino.
 If you really want a Starbucks quality latte you'll have to upgrade to the Breville, but the Brera does a respectable job.

 The Brera is a quality, super-automatic machine that provides a decent lifetime value and good tasting espresso.
 If you want something convenient with a built-in grinder, the Brera is a great choice.